Updated: March, 2023

 Put in simple words they are chemical formulas developed by chemists for companies, and resemble natural flavors without actually coming from nature.

-This is why people that have hazelnut coffee would often describe it as an “unpleasant chemical-tasting drink”.
+This is why people that have hazelnut coffee would often describe it as a “chemical-tasting drink”.

 Actually, almost all of the hazelnut beans are artificially flavored, but some have better taste than others.